dutc/code-or-die/README.md

 Teams have complete visibility of any systems where they have units positioned.
 Teams have no adjacent-node visibility unless they control a system.

-Visibilty allows teams to see
+Visibilty allows teams to see:
 - total unit strength of all parties present
 - current controlling party of a system (namely: the controller of its beam motivator)

 SHIPS
 -----

-All ships are identical.
+All units are identical.

 Ships can be instructed to travel to a destination (node-by-node fast-travel) via FTL or beam.

 Beam travel is nearly instantaneous.
 FTL travel time is based on edge weights.
 All travel is node-by-node.
 Travel destination must be specified on an immediate-next-node basis.

+e.g., systems A, B, and C are connected A → B → C. To transit from A to C, a ship must be instructed to first transit from A to B then B to C.

 Ship actions belong to a queue (to facilitate multi-hop travel and complex actions.)
 Queued actions can be canceled.